Published September 18, 2025

 The ThunderGraph Advantage

 - Automated model generation eliminates the tedious work of building SysML models manually.
-Upload your documents, and ThunderGraph's AI creates comprehensive system models in minutes, not months.

 - Explainable AI means you always understand how and why the AI made specific decisions.
-Every element in the model includes references back to the source documentation, creating an audit trail that satisfies the most demanding compliance requirements.

 - Dynamic verification continuously checks model consistency and adherence to SysML standards.
-As your project evolves, ThunderGraph ensures your model remains accurate and useful.

 - Natural language interaction through the AI copilot allows engineers from different disciplines to understand and contribute to the system model without becoming SysML experts.